grumpycoders/iec-60908/README.md

-However, this means having enough real estate on an fpga to have 6 pipelines of Reed-Solomon encoders, all with their associated galois field roms and static matrices.
+However, this means having enough real estate on an fpga to have 6 pipelines of Reed-Solomon encoders, all with their associated Galois field roms and static matrices.

 This sort of design results in a huge lot of independent ram and rom tiles in a typical FPGA, but it is doable,